-There’s nothing quite like a headful of curls to give an air of laid back femininity to whoever dons them.
+There’s nothing quite like a headful of curls to give an air of laid-back femininity to whoever dons them.
 Now if you’re not of the natural curl persuasion, there are these magic little tools—*cough* a curling iron *cough*—that can make even the straightest long locks perfectly coiled.
-To learn how to bring this look to life, keep reading to find our step-by-step guide on how to use a curling iron on tresses of any length:

 How to Use a Curling Iron